emmercm/www/src/blog/starting-a-metalsmith-project.md

 ### 7. Using Markdown

-It's more common to use Markdown instead of HTML as an input source in Metalsmith because of its ease of use and familiarity among developers.
-Plus it's more portable so you'd be able to use it with a different static site generator in the future.
+It's more common to use Markdown instead of HTML as an input source in Metalsmith because of its ease-of-use and familiarity among developers.
+Plus it's more portable so you'll be able to use it with a different static site generator in the future.

 Markdown conversion requires another plugin: